martentyrk/enhancing_ct_low_adoption/readme.md

 ## Attribution

-This readme is anonymous for conference review.
-Later, this section will contain contact info, and attribution to collaborators.
+This readme is anonymous for double-blind review.